Birthgap — global fertility and the timing of parenthood

 Children per mother (CPM)

 In 2024, mothers in Estonia had an average of 2.48 children.
 It jumped noticeably from 2023 (up 0.14).
 Across the most recent five-year window, CPM is rising with an average of 2.43.
 Compared with the long-run norm from the 2020s (2.43), mothers in Estonia are now having higher by about 0.05 children on average.
+Globally ranking is not available because the country is outside the current rankable comparison set.
+Within Europe ranking is not available because the country is outside the current rankable comparison set.

 Children per Mother (CPM) over the decades